Klimt Villa

 The garden, which features in several paintings by Klimt, is currently undergoing partial reconstruction in order to give visitors to the Klimt Villa an impression of the sumptuous flower garden that once surrounded Gustav Klimt’s studio.

-Klimt Skulptur
+Klimt Sculpture

 Exhibition